- Explore the stunning Galapagos Islands!

-This morning after breakfast we will head back to the international airport in Quito and fly to the island of Baltra in the Galapagos.
-From the airport we have 2 options to get us to this island of Isabela that will depend on the conditions of the ocean: we can leave direct from Baltra (2-4 hours and lunch on a speedboat) or we can leave from Puerto Ayora (4-7 hours total transit time with Lunch at a restaurant).
-Either way, upon arrival on Isabela, we will check into our hotel and head to the Flamingo Lagoon to enjoy the local, phenomenal bird life and an amazing sunset.
-We will cap off our day with a wonderful dinner and your guides will share the plan for the next day.
+This morning after breakfast we will head to the international airport in Quito and fly to the island of Baltra in the Galapagos.
+From the airport,we travel about one hour to Puerto Ayora where we board our speed boat to the island of Isabela (2-3.5 hours depending on the ocean).
+We will have lunch on board the boat and enjoy the captivating ride until we reach the island town of Isabela.
+Upon arrival, we will check into our hotel and head to the beach to enjoy the waves and local, phenomenal bird life and an amazing sunset.
+We will cap off our day with wonderful Ecuadorean cuisine.

 This morning after a hearty breakfast, your guide will give you a thorough brief on the art of snorkeling.
-We will head to the Concha Perla Lagoon for the entire morning and then have lunch before crossing a channel to the nearby Islote Tintoreras.
+We will head to the Concha Perla Lagoon for the entire morning and then have lunch before crossing a channel to the nearby Isle Tintoreras.
 At Tintoreras, we will have the opportunity to snorkel and swim with penguins, sea lions, marine iguanas and colorful, tropical fish.
 We will also enjoy the amazing beaches Isabela has to offer.
 When we are done, we will head back to our hotel for showers, free time and dinner.
-After dinner the guides will deliver the plan for the next day.

 Today we will head out for a full day of hiking up to the Galapagos Islands' Sierra Negra Volcano.
 The volcano is located 13 miles from Puerto Villamil and is the second largest volcanic crater in the world!
 The crater measures 6 miles in diameter and 300 ft. in depth.
+Our hike is 9.3 miles round trip and has an elevation gain/loss of 721 feet.
 We will bring a picnic lunch for the day and visit 2 main sites: La Bocanill and Volcan Chico.
 After lunch we head to Campo Duro, a private reserve on near Volcano Sierra Negra.
 The camp is absolutely amazing and has green lawns, hibiscus flowers, palms and an organic garden.
 We will have dinner at Campo Duro and then head back to our hotel in Puerto Villamil.

 Today it's back to the water!
 After breakfast we travel approximately 1 hour in a private speed boat to visit the spectacular Los Tuneles!
 We will enjoy another morning of snorkeling with penguins, turtles, manta rays, sea lions and sharks!
 This is one of the best snorkeling sites in the Galapagos, famous for pure aesthetic reasons, as well as lava tunnels and stunning aquatic wildlife.
 After a long day of snorkeling, punctuated by a wonderful picnic lunch, we return to Puerto Villamil.
 We'll enjoy a short rest before visiting the Giant Tortoise Breeding Center, and then another fantastic dinner.

-After breakfast we return to Puerto Ayora by private speed boat.
+After breakfast we return to Puerto Ayora by speed boat.
 After checking into our hotel, we will visit the Charles Darwin Research Center to learn more about the natural history of the Galapagos.
-We will enjoy lunch before either visiting the pristine Tortuga Bay beach or simply relaxing and shopping.
-We will have free time before having our celebratory last night dinner.
+We will enjoy lunch and then hike to the pristine Tortuga Bay beach (3 miles round trip).
+Tortuga Bay Beach is famous for its stunning shoreline that slopes into the gorgeous water of the Pacific Ocean.
+We'll explore, take photos, relax and soak in the sun, surrounded by the Marine Iguanas.
+After our afternoon at Tortuga Bay we have the evening for shopping and our last dinner together in Puerto Ayora.

 - A detailed trip packet that takes the guesswork out of your travel, training, packing, and preparing for the trip